 - 1 package flat rice noodles

-- 2 cups cooked cold turkey sliced paper thin
+- 2 cups roast turkey sliced paper thin or shredded

 - 2 cups bean sprouts